modernweb-dev/rocket/docs/guides/configuration/getting-started.md

 });
 ```

-The Plugins Manager helps you register and execute your plugins across the various Rocket components - rollup, dev-server, eleventy, and markdown.
+The Plugins Manager helps you register and execute your plugins across the various Rocket components - Rollup, Web Dev Server, Eleventy, and Markdown.
 It replaces the specific registration/execution call in a given plugin system by an intent to use that plugin.

 ## Adding Remark/Unified Plugins